 - Date and location of the accident; and

-- Name, address, occupation and relationship of person referring the client, If any.
+- Name, address, occupation, and the relationship of the person referring the client, If any.

 Other Legal Fees in Personal Injury Cases

 The well-known 1/3 contingency fee is for the pain and suffering claim.
 What is not well known is that some attorneys charge additional fees for other claims which arise in an accident case.